risk-first/website/menagerie/Complexity-Risk.md

 Nevertheless, compilers and type-checking are so prevalent in software that clearly, you have to accept that in most cases, the trade-off has been worth it: Even languages like [Clojure](https://clojure.org) have been retro-fitted with [type checkers](https://github.com/clojure/core.typed/wiki/User-Guide).

 We're going to head into much more detail on this in the section on [Protocol Risk](Communication-Risk#protocol-risk).

+### Space and Time Complexity

+So far, we've looked at a couple of definitions of complexity in terms of the codebase itself.
+However, in Computer Science there is a whole branch of complexity theory devoted to how the software _runs_, namely [Big O Complexity](https://en.wikipedia.org/wiki/Big_O_notation).

+Once running, an algorithm or data structure will consume space or runtime dependent on it's characteristics.
+As with [Garbage Collectors](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)), these characteristics can introduce [Performance Risk](Production-Risk) which can easily catch out the unwary.
+By and large, using off-the-shelf data structures and algorithms helps, but you still need to know their performance characteristics.

+The [Big O Cheatsheet](http://bigocheatsheet.com) is a wonderful resource to investigate this further.

 ### Concurrency / Mutability